7 Myths About Lung Cancer

 Most people think they understand lung cancer but, as with many health conditions, there are a lot of misconceptions about it, in part based on a lack of awareness about how treatment has changed.

 But how can you know the myths from the facts?
-Here's the lowdown on eight of the most common myths about lung cancer.
+Here's the lowdown on seven of the most common myths about lung cancer.

 False.
 Anyone can develop lung cancer, though current and former smokers are at a higher risk of developing it.
 People who have breathed in large quantities of secondhand smoke also have a greater chance of lung cancer, as do those who have had tuberculosis.